KellyKRaymond/Game-Project/README.md

-Biggest challenge for me was every time I added something and didn't have it complete or wasn't 100% correct - EVERYTHING would disappear off my canvas and I would be left with the blue frame around my box - I couldn't even visualize or pint point what I was messing with. ~~~ i had an extra } at the end of my code which was why it was doing this.
+Biggest challenge for me was every time I added something and didn't have it complete or wasn't 100% correct - EVERYTHING would disappear off my canvas and I would be left with the blue frame around my box - I couldn't even visualize or pint point what I was messing with. ~~~ i had an extra } at the end of my code which was why it was doing this. easiest part for me was coming up with (too many) ideas and getting ahead of myself with graphics and planning - not realizing how many functions go into each detail.

 //variables that I will need throughout the game
 // let intro;